3 Day Intensive: The Science of Emotion in Banff

 Agenda & Learning Objectives

-Five Steps to Emotional Health and Maturity
+Day Two AM: The Five Steps to Emotional Health and Maturity

 The five stages in emotional development are outlined, with the challenges for children and adults in each stage.
 The primary pitfall of well-meaning adults is to focus on the developmental outcome rather than the process by which children get there.
 When it comes to emotion, rewarding or focusing on the desired end result will actually backfire, often resulting in deeper emotional problems.
 The challenge when children are stuck is always to start at the beginning where root problems exist.
+The material applies to adults as well.

 Emotion has been eclipsed by such constructs as learning, discipline, disorder and even disease.
 Emotion has also been eclipsed by our focus on behaviour, reason and self-regulation.
 Only when we begin to reframe problems in the language of emotion can we find a way through.
 Various problems are looked at to illustrate the issues involved, including attention problems, anxiety problems, bullying and aggression.